mattmurr/compti.me/index.md

 ---
 layout: home
-title: sociallyinept.dev
+title: compti.me
 ---

-Hey I'm Matt, an introverted software development consultant in the UK.
+Hey I'm Matt, a software development consultant in the UK.
 This is my blog where I write about most things tech.